UnexomWid/usb-duplicator/README.md

 # USB Duplicator

 USB Duplicator listens for drive activity.
-As soon as an USB drive is plugged in, the application begins copying all files from the drive to the working directory, in a directory with the following name:
+When a USB drive is plugged in, the application begins copying all files from the drive to the working directory, in a directory with the following name:

 ```
 [{ID}_{DAY}-{MONTH}-{YEAR}_{HOUR}-{MINUTE}-{SECOND}-{MILLISECOND}]{DRIVE_NAME}